aadm/aadm.github.io/_posts/2014-11-28-concorso-fotografico-interno.md

 tags: [photo]
 ---

-The only type of competition I have ever enjoyed is two-wheeled racing.
-I have raced motorbikes and mountain bikes in the past, and I will probably continue to do so once this daddy thing wears off.
+The only type of competition I have ever enjoyed is two-wheeled racing; I have raced motorbikes and mountain bikes in the past (and I will probably continue to do so once this daddy thing wears off).

 In this sort of competition there is no subjectivity; if you go faster than everybody else, you finish first.
 If you are slow, if you make mistakes, you finish last[^nota-winning].
 I have always been a middle-pack kind of guy.
 But I still enjoyed racing even after finishing behind elders and youngsters, males or females -- if somebody is faster than me that is pretty darn objective and I respect that.